jdjakub/phd-thesis/ch-intro-alt.md

 - Include papers and how they map to chapters
 }

-When we have an idea for some computer software, and try and make this idea a reality, we are forced to confront two types of complexity: the *essential* and the *accidental*.
+When we have an idea for some computer software and try and make this idea a reality, we are forced to confront two types of complexity: the *essential* and the *accidental*.
 We know there is "no such thing as a free lunch", so we are able to accept the burden of whatever complexity is actually intrinsic to our idea.
 If we have a simple idea, we are prepared to do a little work; if it is more ambitious, we will accept having to do more work.
 Yet this *essential* complexity is often swamped by unwelcome incursions of tedious busy-work.
 Concepts that appear simple to us must be spelled out in great detail for a computer or require much work to make them machine-readable.
 This is the *accidental complexity* that is widespread in programming \cite{MMM}.

 In our experience, the three most important sources of accidental complexity in programming are as follows: